How do I move my personal goods to the UK?

 It is advisable to have your goods packed by your moving company if you are looking at sending larger consignments to ensure the clearance process can be conducted with a minimum of fuss.

-Moving boats to the UK
+Moving a boat to the UK

 Moving a boat to the UK has similar requirements to moving a car to the UK when it comes to registration requirements and process.